argonautproject/cgm/input/pagecontent/index.md

 ### SMART Health Links for CGM Data Sharing

 The Data Submission protocol defined above enables standardized integration between CGM data sources and receiving systems like EHRs.
-However, there are situations where tighter integration is not feasible or desired.
+However, there are situations where tight integration is not feasible or desired.
 [SMART Health Links](https://docs.smarthealthit.org/smart-health-links/) (SHLinks) provide a complementary method for sharing CGM data and reports among patients, caregivers, clinicians, and other authorized parties.
 SHLinks allow users to easily share selected subsets of CGM data as needed, offering an always up-to-date data feed without the need for direct system integration between the sharing parties.
 Specific scenarios where SHLinks provide value include:

 - Sharing with parties that cannot or do not integrate with the Data Submission protocol, such as schools, camps, temporary caregivers during travel, etc.
 - Allowing patients granular control over what specific data is shared and with whom, beyond just provider-patient contexts.